irmen/prog8/docs/source/programming.rst

     The return value is just a simple uword address so it cannot be used as an array in your program.
     You can only treat it as a pointer or use it in inline assembly.

-callfar(bank, address, argumentaddress)      ; NOTE: specific to cx16 compiler target for now
+callfar(bank, address, argumentaddress)      ; NOTE: specific to cx16 target for now
     Calls an assembly routine in another ram-bank on the CommanderX16 (using the ``jsrfar`` routine) The banked RAM is located in the address range $A000-$BFFF (8 kilobyte).
     Notice that bank $00 is used by the Kernal and should not be used by user code.